CPM Benchmarks 2026: Platforms, Industries & Countries

 Methodology and caveats

-These ranges are compiled from multiple industry sources.
-Each platform row links to a source domain so you can review the original context.
+These ranges are compiled from multiple industry sources (Lenos 2026, Mediacube 2026, WordStream 2025, Affectgroup 2025-05, Gupta Media 2025-10, PageOneFormula 2025-05, Influencer Marketing Hub 2026).
+Each row in the platform / industry / objective tables links to a source domain so you can review the original context.
 The goal is transparency: you should be able to audit where a number came from.

 Frequently Asked Questions

-A “good CPM” depends on platform, country, industry, and audience.
+A 'good' CPM depends on platform, country, industry, and audience.
 Start with the platform range, then adjust using the industry and region sections.
+As a sanity check: $5–$15 CPM is normal for most B2C ad spend; $20–$50 signals premium audiences (Insurance, Finance, B2B); $50+ signals niche LinkedIn or restricted ad categories.

-Low CPM often means cheaper inventory, but cheaper does not always mean effective.
-If low CPM comes with low CTR or low conversion rate, you may be buying impressions that don’t create attention or intent.
-Always evaluate CPM together with CTR and CPA (or conversion rate) before you conclude that a low CPM is “good”.
+Low CPM often means cheaper inventory, but cheap doesn't always mean effective.
+If low CPM comes with low CTR or low conversion rate, you may be buying impressions that don't create attention or intent.
+Always evaluate CPM together with CTR and CPA before you conclude that a low CPM is 'good'.

 No. Benchmarks are not goals.
 The best CPM for your campaign depends on the value of the audience and the outcome you need.
 If you optimize only to hit an average CPM, you can sacrifice quality.
 Use benchmarks to understand the landscape, then optimize to your business KPI (CPA, ROAS, lift) while watching CPM as the cost context.